 |3:30 - 5:30||Snack/Recess/Parent pick-up|

 VMS is an Accredited Private School through the Kentucky Department of Education.
-VMS holds full membership with the American Montessori Society (AMS) and the elementary program is also recognized through the Association Montessori International (AMI).
+VMS holds full membership with the American Montessori Society (AMS).
 VMS administration and lead teaching staff are AMI or AMS certified.